What’s that smell in Ormond Beach?

 So because Florida is in the Nothern Hemisphere, the air bends on a right angle pushing water away from the shore, dredging up the stinky ocean bottom on the shallow shoreline causing the microorganisms to come to the top.

 So basically right now, at this particular time of the year, the water is refreshingly cold but smells like a lake.
+It will not hurt you to swim in it and it’s very refreshing!
+The water temperature is similiar to swimming in the Atlantic in Delaware or Maryland actually.

 The color is not necessarily pretty but again, it would remind you of swimming in a lake.